paint-brush

 Amazonannounced in September that Claude AI will now serve as the core technology for Alexa’s upcoming upgrade.
 It is expected to enhance the voice assistant’s capabilities of handling more complex tasks and engaging in richer, multi-step conversations.
 From planning vacations to curating personalized news briefings, Amazon aims to significantly elevate speed, accuracy, and user experience for Alexa’s consumer base.

-“Anthropic’s visionary work with generative AI, most recently the introduction of its state-of-the-art Claude 3 family of models, combined with Amazon’s best-in-class infrastructure like AWS Trainium and managed services like Amazon Bedrockfurther unlocks exciting opportunities for customers to quickly, securely, and responsibly innovate with generative AI,” Dr. Swami Sivasubramanian, vice president of Data and AI at AWS said in a
+“Anthropic’s visionary work with generative AI, most recently the introduction of its state-of-the-art Claude 3 family of models, combined with Amazon’s best-in-class infrastructure like AWS Trainium and managed services like Amazon Bedrockfurther unlocks exciting opportunities for customers to quickly, securely, and responsibly innovate with generative AI,” Dr. Swami Sivasubramanian, vice president of Data and AI at AWS said in ablog post.

 “In our recent evaluations of the latest LLMs, including those from Anthropic, we found that Claude demonstrates substantial implicit biases,” Sahil Agarwal, co-founder & CEO at Enkrypt AI, told me.
 “We have proactively reached out to the Anthropic team to address and rectify these issues.
 For Amazon, ensuring safety and security will be the critical challenge in dominating the AI market.”